TheIndra55/TRLAU-menu-hook/docs/patches.md

 ## Heap size

-By default the game reserves 256 megabytes of heap memory to use, this patch allows you to increase the reserved memory.
+By default the game reserves 256 megabytes of heap memory to use, this patch allows you to increase this value.

 > [!WARNING]
 > The operating system might refuse to reserve a large amount of memory when increasing this value.